csye6225-002191647/iac-pulumi/README.md

 ## Pulumi Stack Configuration

-To create multiple VPCs with different configurations, we have set up two Pulumi stacks: `dev`, `demo`.
+To create multiple VPCs with different configurations, we have set up two Pulumi stacks: `dev` and `demo`.
 Each stack can be used to deploy the infrastructure in different AWS accounts or regions.
 To switch between stacks, use the following Pulumi commands:

 - `pulumi stack select dev`: Switch to the development stack.
 - `pulumi stack select demo`: Switch to the demo stack.